mistersourcerer/monster_remote/README.md

 Internally a wrapper will use a real "thing" (like the default `Net::FTP`) to replicate the local dir structure to the remote dir.

+#Programatically Syncing
+The `Monster::Remote::Sync` class has a very well defined interface, and you could use this to write your own sync logic if you need:

+ * `::new(wrapper, local_dir=nil, remote_dir=nil, verbose=nil)`
+ * `start(user = nil, password = nil, host = "localhost", port = 21)`
+    - calls the wrapper.open method passing a block with instructions to replicate the local configured dir